-Genomics diagnosis in human health in New Zealand is hampered because most of our understanding of genomic variation associated with disease comes from studies on Western European and East Asian populations.
-We are not sure if variants identified elsewhere have similar health relevance for the New Zealand population, while some variants with a major role in resilience or susceptibility to disease here don’t always have similar relevance in other parts of the world.
+Genomics diagnosis in human health in Aotearoa is hampered because most of our understanding of genomic variation associated with disease comes from studies on Western European and East Asian populations.
+We are not sure if variants identified elsewhere have similar health relevance for the population of Aotearoa, while some variants with a major role in resilience or susceptibility to disease here don’t always have similar relevance in other parts of the world.

-Understanding the unique variation in the New Zealand population and its health consequences is essential for accurate diagnosis and the effective use of genomics in our own healthcare.
+Understanding the unique variation in the Aotearoa population and its health consequences is essential for accurate diagnosis and the effective use of genomics in our own healthcare.

-The Aotearoa New Zealand genomic variome project is developing a New Zealand genomic catalogue.
+The variome project is developing a genomic catalogue for Aotearoa.
 Researchers are currently sequencing the genomes of New Zealanders and identifying the variation inherent in these genomes to better document and understand variations within our population.

 It’s important the outcomes of this research are equitable, benefit the wider community, and address concerns regarding ethical use and security of data.
 Critical to this project is that it is Māori-led, with co-development of processes that ensure consenting is carried out effectively and appropriately, and that benefits from the data and kaitiakitanga are consistent with Te Ao Māori.